At the Crossing Places

 At the Crossing Places is the second book in the Arthur trilogy by Kevin Crossley-Holland.
 It is a children's historical fantasy and an Arthurian legend, and recounts the story of the squire Arthur de Caldicot in the year 1200 after the events of The Seeing Stone.
+The book was also released in an audio format by Listening Library, consisting of six cassette tapes.